osteele/osteele.com/_pages/index.md

 {% include cover_photo.html %}

-Starting this fall, Oliver will a Visiting Associate Arts Professor in the [Interactive Media Arts Program at NYU Shanghai](https://ima.shanghai.nyu.edu).
+Starting this fall, Oliver will be a Visiting Associate Arts Professor in the [Interactive Media Arts Program at NYU Shanghai](https://ima.shanghai.nyu.edu).

-Previous to teaching, he worked in the U.S. software industry, where he has experience as an engineer, software architect, engineering manager, and product manager on products related to embedded systems, web and distributed applications, and programming language design.
-He was early member of Nest (smart home appliances) and a number of early-stage startups, and has held positions at Apple and AOL.
+Previous to teaching, he worked in the software industry, where he has experience as a product manager, engineering manager, and software architect on products related to embedded systems, web and distributed applications, and programming language design.
+He was an early member of Nest (smart home appliances) and a number of early-stage startups, and has held positions at Apple and AOL.

 Oliver also advises early-stage technology startups.